BrandonHo/BudgetDashboard/README.md

 # Budget Dashboard

 A dashboard which retrieves, processes, and displays budget-related data from a google spreadsheet.
+A live demonstration of the budget dashboard can be found [here](https://brandonho.github.io/BudgetDashboard/).

 ### Install Steps